gabbyflabby/Test_Scores/README.md

 * readingScore: The student's reading score, on a 1000-point scale

 #### Goal:
 We will try to predict the reading scores of students from the United States of America on the 2009 PISA exam.
+Using Linear Regression models such as OLS (ordinary least squares), Polynomials, Ridge, and Lasso.
+Read on to see what we got!

+## Preprocessing

+#### Null values

+!
+(Images/Columns_and_nulls.png)

+#### Outliers

+## Exploratory Data Analysis